What Do Branch or Department Financial Manager Do?

-Job Description & Duties Direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.
+Job Description: Direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.

-Life As a Branch or Department Financial Manager: What Do They Do?
+A Day in the Life of a Branch or Department Financial Manager

 - Prepare operational or risk reports for management analysis.